-It is usual for a new leader to take some time to create a unique leadership style, and to build trust in your leadership.
+It is usual for a New leader to take some time to create a unique leadership style, and to build trust in your leadership.
 Here are a few simple steps that will be useful in helping all staff with the inevitable new team dynamics that result from leadership changes.

 When you first take on a leadership role the emotions can range from excitement to dread and everything in between.
 You have prepared for the role and you have worked hard to achieve this success in your chosen career.
 However, with responsibility comes accountability.

 As a new leader, you may feel like everyone is watching and judging your every action.
 Also, they comment on your every decision.
 It is normal to feel vulnerable and to prefer to discover your own unique distinctive leadership style.
-Over time, you, like your predecessors, can and will feel comfortable in the leadership, leadership you find yourself in.
+Over time, you, like your predecessors, can and will feel comfortable in the leadership, the leadership you find yourself in.

-There are steps you can take to assist this process.
+Steps to new leadership you can take to assist this process.

 - Have a strong personal vision that is in harmony with the mission and strategic plan of the organization.
 The vision should be inspiring enough that it drives you even in the down times, to have a clear view of what you want your leadership to achieve for the good of the organization.